$1.69 – $23.96 lb

-Flaxseed definitely is one of the healthiest types of seeds.
-They are literally packed with nutrients that are easy to absorb and process.
-As they rarely cause an allergic reaction and any negative side effects from eating this food are extremely rare, it’s safe to say that flax seeds will make a great addition to any diet.
+Flaxseed is one of the healthiest types of seeds.
+They are packed with nutrients that are easy to absorb and process.
+As they rarely cause an allergic reaction and any adverse side effects from eating this food are extremely rare, it’s safe to say that flax seeds will make a great addition to any diet.

-Flax seeds are extremely good for your health due to a variety of reasons that include:
+Flax seeds are perfect for your health due to a variety of reasons that include:

-They are an excellent source of omega 3 fats.
+- They are an excellent source of omega three fats.

-Omega 3 fatty acids are extremely important for your health.
+Omega 3 fatty acids are essential for your health.
 They have an uncanny ability to fight and prevent inflammation.
-Considering the fact that the vast majority of diseases is either caused or aggravated by inflammation, increasing your intake of these essential for your overall wellbeing.
-A single spoonful of oil derived from these seeds will provide you with 8 g of omega 3 fats, which makes flax seeds one of the richest plant sources of this particular group of fatty acids.
+Because the vast majority of diseases is either caused or aggravated by inflammation, increasing your intake of these essential for your overall wellbeing.
+A single spoonful of oil derived from these seeds will provide you with 8 g of omega three fats, which makes flax seeds one of the most abundant plant sources of this particular group of fatty acids.

 Lignans are a type of phytoestrogens that are believed to reduce the risk of developing certain types of cancer.
-In addition, foods rich in phytoestrogens can be used to treat some hormonal disorders.
+Also, foods rich in phytoestrogens can be used to treat some hormonal disorders.

-Flax seeds contain large amounts of all major B-complex vitamins.
-These elements play an extremely important part in your metabolism and affect every process within your body.
-Deficiency in certain groups of B vitamins increases the risk of birth defects, neurological disorders, and beriberi disease.
+Flax seeds contain large amounts of all essential B-complex vitamins.
+These elements play a significant part of your metabolism and affect every process within your body.
+Deficiency in certain groups of B vitamins increases the risk of congenital disabilities, neurological disorders, and beriberi disease.